-If you take more Amoxicillin Powder for oral suspension than you should
+If you take more Amoxicillin Sugar Free Suspension than you should

-If you have taken too much of amoxicillin, signs might be an upset stomach (feeling sick, being sick or diarrhoea) or crystals in the urine, which may be seen as cloudy urine, or problems urinating.
+If you take too much Amoxicillin Sugar Free Suspension, signs might be an upset stomach (feeling sick, being sick or diarrhoea) or crystals in the urine, which may be seen as cloudy urine, or problems urinating.
 Talk to your doctor as soon as possible.
 Take the medicine to show the doctor.

-If you forget to take Amoxicillin Powder for oral suspension
+If you forget to take Amoxicillin Sugar Free Suspension